 22. Pupils at this level of need DO NOT form part of the school's RON and, in line with the Code of Practice, the school will ensure that everything is done as early as possible to avoid the need for SEND Support.
-However, if after 1 school year, an individual does not catch up, consideration will be given as to whether they need SEND support.
+However, if after a period of time, an individual does not catch up, consideration will be given as to whether they need SEND support.